diemesleno/dcrud/README.md

 ### TODO

+Please implement a small Django application to manage (CRUD) users and their bank account data (IBAN).
+Required fields are first name, last name and IBAN.
+Data should be validated.

 - [x] Administrators of the app should authenticate using a Google account
 - [x] Administrators should be able to create, read, update and delete users
 - [x] Restrict manipulation operations on a user to the administrator who created them